Brezensalzer/ot-sensor-lp/README.md

 As there is no support for OpenThread in Arduino, I'm trying my luck with the Nordic nRF Connect SDK/Zephyr.
 After struggling with the new concepts in Zephyr (device tree and overlay files), here is the first working example.
-It broadcasts a JSON datagram with temperature, humidity and air pressure data from a BME280 I2C sensor over UDP and goes to sleep for 60 seconds.
+It sends a JSON datagram with battery voltage, temperature, humidity and air pressure data from a BME280 I2C sensor over COAP/UDP and goes to sleep for 60 seconds.

 Giving up on low power with the Zephyr SDK and device tree drivers.
 It's just not possible with its core concept of a device tree.
 * the i2c bus and the device (sensor) is exclusively initialized during boot.